maikdotfi/maikdotfi.github.io/blog/03-llms-ci.md

 I greatly simplified the prompt, I had to experiment a bit with it to get it to do what I wanted.
 However, I really recommend trying to keep it short, the shorter you can make your point the better the prompt (in my experience).

-I think it's fun having an LLM buddy commenting on my blog posts, and it has given good feedback although it has a problem with swear words occasionally, weird.
+I think it's fun having an LLM buddy commenting on my blog posts, and it has given good feedback although it has a problem with swear words occasionally.
+Weird.